Gidea Park: Exhibition houses

 In 1909 Herbert Raphael, John Tudor Walters and Charles McCurdy, three Liberal Members of Parliament (MPs) who had links with the Hampstead Garden Suburb development, formed a company with the objective of building a new garden suburb on the Gidea Hall estate.
-Raphael also reached agreement with the Great Eastern Railway for a new station on the main line from London Liverpool Street to serve the new suburb.
+Raphael also reached agreement with the Great Eastern Railway for the new Squirrels Heath and Gidea Park railway station on the main line from London Liverpool Street to serve the new suburb.

 Romford Garden Suburb was constructed between July 1910 and June 1911 on the Gidea Hall and Balgores estates (respectively north and south of Hare Street, now called Main Road) as an exhibition of town planning.
 A total of 159 cottages and houses were designed by more than 100 architects, many of them of considerable reputation.
 Most of the cottages were built in Risebridge Road and Meadway; most of the houses were built in Parkway and Reed Pond Walk.
 A smaller number of Exhibition houses were also constructed on the Balgores estate, such as in Squirrels Heath Avenue and Balgores Lane.

 Competitions were held to select the best town planning scheme for the suburb, and the best designs for houses resulted in those being sold at a well-above average £500 and cottages at £375.
 Of the 159 properties, 132 were entered into the competitions.
 The winner of the best designed house was No. 54 Parkway by Geoffry Lucas and the best cottage was No. 36 Meadway, designed by C. M. Crickmer.
 A competition for the builders for best workmanship was won by Falkner & Son who built No. 35 Meadway and No. 43 Heath Drive.

 Known today as the "Exhibition houses", and set in their garden suburb known as the "Exhibition estate", the properties are fine examples of the domestic architecture of their time and are a significant feature of the Gidea Park area.
 Six of them are now listed buildings: Nos.
 41 and 43 Heath Drive, Nos.
 16 and 27 Meadway and Nos.
 36 and 38 Reed Pond Walk.

 A further 35 houses, mostly of contemporary flat-roofed design, were built in 1934–35 in Heath Drive, Brook Road, and Eastern Avenue for a Modern Homes Exhibition.
 One such house, No. 64 Heath Drive, by Berthold Lubetkin's Tecton Group architectural group, was the special responsibility of Francis Skinner and is now also a listed structure.
 The area was provided with a parish church in the form of St Michael's Church, Gidea Park in 1931.

 The area was designated a conservation area in 1970.

+Governance

+For elections to Havering London Borough Council, Gidea Park is divided between the Squirrels Heath, Marshalls and Rise Park, and St. Edward's wards.